Lights (musician): 2024–present: A6

-Musical style and influence
+Musical style and influences

 Lights is known for her electropop and contemporary synth-pop tunes.
 Her musical style has been described as electropop, electronic rock and synth-pop.
 Lights described her own music as an "electronic landscape of moody sunset times".
 The Listening was characterized as gentle indie-electronic alt-rock.
 Siberia was characterized by a "heavier" sound than her previous works.
 Allmusic's review of Little Machines described it as a "mature, electro-punk affair that proved Lights had grown beyond the twee, synth-and-folk artist she started out as."
 Lights stated that her artistic influences were Björk, Genesis and Supertramp.

 Awards and nominations

 Personal life

-In 2010, Lights was introduced to Beau Bokan, the lead vocalist of metalcore band Blessthefall, at a Taking Back Sunday concert in Los Angeles, and the two quickly started dating.
+In 2010, Lights was introduced to Beau Bokan, the lead vocalist of metalcore band Blessthefall, at a Taking Back Sunday concert in Los Angeles, and quickly started dating.
 After becoming engaged in September 2011, they were married on May 12, 2012, and Lights added "Bokan" to her last name (now stylized as Poxleitner-Bokan).
 They received matching tattoos to commemorate their wedding date.
 Lights gave birth to their first child, a daughter, on February 15, 2014.

 In December 2017, Lights came out as bisexual during an interview with People magazine.

+The liner notes for The Listening thank, among others: "Jesus for giving me everything I have" as well as Skate4Cancer and Wonder Woman.
+In a Twitter post in 2022, Lights clarified that she no longer identifies as religious.